Dr. David Cogan.

 The symptoms typically progressively deteriorate within days.
 While the ESR, WBC, C-reactive protein test may be abnormal and there may be thrombocytosis or anemia, none of these findings are reliable indicators of the disease.
 A slit-lamp examination is essential.

 Recent work has suggested that high-resolution MRI and antibodies to inner ear antigens may be helpful.
 We are dubious about the antibodies, but a high-field MRI with a local ear coil seems worth considering, as fibrous material appears to close off the labyrinth in this disease and the cochlea may enhance in Cogans (Fugate et al 2009).
-Cogans children can occur in children, and is particularly difficult to recognize in that situation (Massinger and Keilmann, 2003).
+Cogans syndrome can occur in children, and is particularly difficult to recognize in that situation (Massinger and Keilmann, 2003; Pagini et al, 2012).

 Treatment is with vigorous immune suppression to avoid deafness and visual deterioration.
 Steroid treatment is usually first attempted (1 mg/kg/day equivalent of prednisone), over 2-4 weeks.
 If this is successful, then additional immunosuppression is often used.
 As high dose steroids are associated with the possibility of severe complications, other drugs that may be substituted or added on are methotrexate, cyclophosphamide, azathiprine, mycophenolate moefetil, and cyclosporin.
-Anti-TNF drugs such as entanercept are also thought to be sometimes helpful (Murphy et al, 2009)
+Anti-TNF drugs such as entanercept are also thought to be sometimes helpful (Murphy et al, 2009).
+Recent treatment sometimes includes biologics including infliximab and tocilizumab (Almorza Hidalgo et al, 2021; Durtette et al, 2017)

 A patient with Cogan's syndrome volunteered to put her story on line, and it can be found by clicking here.